cgiff9/automata/dfa/README.txt

-If you are getting undefined behavior when running your states file, and you're certain of its correctness, please observe the top of the file "dfa.c" and adjust the three long values under the "MACHINE CONSTANTS" comment.
+If you are getting undefined behavior when running your states file, and you're certain of its correctness, please observe the top of the file "dfa.c" and adjust the three values defined under the "MACHINE CONSTANTS" comment.

 Because this program was written in C, there are